Cole Brothers: Post WW2

 Rationalisation and Centralisation

-In the early 1950’s, ‘Cole Brothers’ continued to progress admirably despite ongoing difficulties, a feature that had been so since before the Second World War There was also a move to rationalise and centralise the structure of the companies within the partnership.
+In the early 1950s, ‘Cole Brothers’ continued to progress admirably despite ongoing difficulties.
+There was also a move to rationalise and centralise the structure of the companies within the partnership.
 As a result, some branches began to trade under the Cole Brothers aegis, although they retained their own names.
 A sports park at Norfolk Park had also been acquired, another clear example of how providing facilities and recreation opportunities for all partners was at the forefront of the Partnership ethos.